 How you apply Doodoo Voodoo depends on the surface you're treating, as well as how the odor-causing urine or other biological material got there.
-Following are a few examples, but feel free to visit www.doodoovoodoo.com for more application tips, to download our full instruction booklet and to e-mail us at info@doodoovoodoo.com if you have additional questions.
+Following are a few examples, but feel free to visit www.doodoovoodoo.com for more application tips and to download our full instruction booklet.
+If you don't find the answers you need, feel free to e-mail us at info@doodoovoodoo.com if you have additional questions.

-The short answer is that you simply pour or spray enough Doodoo Voodoo so it comes in contact with all the organic odor-causing material (urine, feces, blood, vomit, bile, etc.) after you first remove as much of the organic material as possible.
+The short answer is that you simply pour or spray enough Doodoo Voodoo so it comes in contact with all the organic odor-causing material (urine, feces, blood, vomit, bile, etc.)

+after you first remove as much of the organic material as possible.
 On soft surfaces (carpet, upholstery, cloth), let Doodoo Voodoo air dry naturally (but don't blow a fan on it to make it dry faster).
 On hard surfaces (wood, vinyl, tile, concrete, etc.), thoroughly wet the area, let Doodoo Voodoo dwell for up to a half hour, then mop or wipe up any excess that remains and let the rest air dry naturally.
 (Note that Doodoo Voodoo should not be used on hardwood floors with damaged polyurethane surfaces.
 If odor control is more important to you than the condition of the floor, go ahead and treat, but be judicious.)